Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 the mean coverage of pXO1 is 1.23x (median 1x).
 The mean coverage only improves as the estimated coverage of *B. anthracis* reads increases.
 The *B. cereus* control includes low levels of pXO1 overage.

-#### Table 2: Summary statistics of per base coverage against pXO1 for NYC samples and controls.
+####  Summary statistics of per base coverage against pXO1 for NYC samples and controls.
 ###### *NYC Subway System*
 | Study      | Min. | 1st Qu. | Median | Mean   | 3rd Qu. | Max | Coverage Plots |
 |------------|------|---------|--------|--------|---------|-----|----------------|